Buying travel money on the high street

 4. Get more for your money: haggle over the exchange rate

 Some bureaux de change will tweak the exchange rates they offer if you’re confident enough to haggle, and may agree to match the deals on offer from competitors.

-Of course, you could dodge these fees simply by paying for your foreign currency with cash.
-Just remember that withdrawing money using a credit card in order to do so could prove very costly and is best avoided.
+Of course, you could dodge these fees simply by paying for your foreign currency with cash or a debit card.

 Be safe when carrying foreign currency